-I got so iterated by Nigel Lawson’s appearance on the BBC Radio 4′s Today show this morning that I sent an email to the show.
+I got so irritated by Nigel Lawson’s appearance on the BBC Radio 4′s Today show this morning that I sent an email to the show.

-I got so iterated by Nigel Lawson’s appearance on the BBC Radio 4′s Today show this morning that I sent an email to the show.
+I got so irritated by Nigel Lawson’s appearance on the BBC Radio 4′s Today show this morning that I sent an email to the show.

 I was in Bletchley Park last week for the Over the Air event.
 One of the highlights was a tour of the museum in which we got to see a reconstruction of the first computer the Colossus.
 Originally the computers were left on all day but now they are only switched on from time to time for tours due to the high cost of running them (and for environmental reasons).

 The machines use a whopping 5.5 kilowatts of electricity and standing near them you can certainly feel the heat.
 The sheds in which they are kept apparently get pretty warm in winter too.